 Stop Child Labour works with organizations in Asia, Africa and Latin America that share its aim and promotes child labour free zones where inhabitants agree to eliminate child labour together.
 The program convinces businesses and CSR initiatives of the need to eliminate child labour and, where possible, collaborates with them.
 Globally, it encourages governments and international organizations to develop more coherent policies and programs on child labour and education and urges companies to remove children from their production chains.
 SCL’s campaign mobilizes citizens in the global North to demand the same rights for children in the global South that their own children enjoy.

 Since 2003, SCL and its partners have played a crucial role in eliminating child labour and promoting formal quality education for all.
 By working closely with local communities and community-based organizations, SCL has helped create 122 child labour free zones.
 In the past five years, SCL withdrew more than 63,000 children from labour and (re) integrated them in the formal education system.
 Local and national governments are now using the same approach.
 SCL is also successfully working with companies – including the textile, garment, and gold sectors – to ensure sustainable supply chains that are free of child labour (and other human rights abuses).

 Dutch Ministry of Foreign Affairs, Dutch Postcode Lottery, European Union.

-The ‘Stop Child Labour – School is the best place to work’ (SCL) coalition consists of the Algemene Onderwijsbond (AOb), Mondiaal FNV, Hivos, the India Committee of the Netherlands (ICN), Kerk in Actie, ICCO Cooperation and Stichting Kinderpostzegels Nederland.
-Stop Child Labour is coordinated by Hivos and cooperates closely with local partner organisations in Asia, Africa and Latin America.
+General Union for Education (AOb), FNV Mondiaal, the India Committee of the Netherlands (ICN), ICCO Cooperation, Kerk in Actie and Stichting Kinderpostzegels Nederland.
+The coalition is coordinated by Hivos and cooperates closely with local organizations in Asia, Africa and Latin America.